chop-dbhi/eda/README.md

 ## Status

-**The library is in an Alpha stage and looking feedback and discussions on API design and scope.**
+**The library is in an Alpha stage and looking feedback and discussions on API design and scope.
+Check out the [issues](https://github.com/chop-dbhi/eda/issues) for topics.**

 ## Use Case